 Thanksgiving 2001 will go down in history as one of my favorite holidays ever!
 It was strange to spend the day hundreds of miles away from my family.
 But I was eager to see what it would bring.

-Our day started fairly normal, with added rumors that our bosses were going to feed us before work.
+Our day started fairly normal, with added rumors that our bosses would feed us before work.

 I didn’t know what to expect.
 Would it resemble the traditional meal I grew up with, or do carnies eat carnival food?
 Maybe they would give everybody a smoked turkey leg? … So many questions raced through my mind as we got on the bus and rode to the K-Mart parking lot where we were working in San Antonio, TX.